The Secretaries of the Smithsonian Institution

 Charles Greeley Abbot (1928–1944)

 Abbot was known for his solar research and for his theory that the world’s weather is correlated with cyclical variations in the sun’s energy output.
 One of the early believers in solar energy, he established the Smithsonian’s Radiation Biology Laboratory to study the effects of sunlight on living organisms.

 Abbot was one of the first people to have a moon crater named for him, and he was present when the Apollo 11 astronauts brought the first moon rocks to the Smithsonian.
 He died in 1974, at the age of 101.

 Alexander Wetmore (1945–1952)

 Wetmore was an ornithologist who served as head of the Smithsonian’s National Zoo and as Assistant Secretary before becoming Secretary.
-During his career at the Smithsonian, Wetmore oversaw the growth of the collections (from about 10 million to more than 18 million specimens), the opening of the National Air Museum (then located in the Arts and Industries Building, now the Smithsonian’s National Air and Space Museum in its own building on the National Mall) and the Canal Zone Biological Area (now the Smithsonian Tropical Research Institute) in Panama.
+During his career at the Smithsonian, Wetmore oversaw the growth of the collections (from about 10 million to more than 18 million specimens), the opening of the National Air Museum (then located in the Arts and Industries Building and now the Smithsonian’s National Air and Space Museum) and the Canal Zone Biological Area (now the Smithsonian Tropical Research Institute) in Panama.

 Leonard Carmichael (1953–1964)

 Carmichael, a distinguished scientist and professor, was responsible for saving the Patent Office Building that now houses two Smithsonian museums (the National Portrait Gallery and the Smithsonian American Art Museum).
 He planned the National Museum of History and Technology (now the Smithsonian’s National Museum of American History), which opened in 1964.
 The expansion of the east wing of the Natural History museum was completed during his tenure.